Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Weighted Leavitt path algebras

-We note that the process of explicitly identifying the $\mathcal{V}$-monoid $\mathcal{V}(B)$ is extremely delicate, requiring the full use of the powerful machinery of Bergman.
-Indeed, while Leavitt had established in \cite{vitt62} that the monoid of {\it free} modules over $L_\K(n,n+k)$ was isomorphic to $M_{n,n+k}$, it was not established until Bergman's fundamental work fifteen years later in \cite{B} that $M_{n,n+k}$ actually represented the full $\mathcal{V}$-monoid of $L_\K(n,n+k)$.
+We note that the process of explicitly identifying the $\mathcal{V}$-monoid $\mathcal{V}(B)$ is extremely delicate, requiring the full use of the powerful tools of Bergman developed in \cite{B}.
+Indeed, while Leavitt had established in \cite{vitt62} that the monoid of {\it free} modules over $L_\K(n,n+k)$ is isomorphic to $M_{n,n+k}$, it was not established until Bergman's fundamental work fifteen years later in \cite{B} that $M_{n,n+k}$ actually represents the full $\mathcal{V}$-monoid of $L_\K(n,n+k)$.

 \begin{remark} It is germane to point out that the original observation which led us to connect sandpile monoids to the $\mathcal{V}$-monoids of weighted Leavitt path algebras was made in the context of the monoid $M_{n,n+k}$.
 Specifically, $M_{n,n+k}$ arises on the one hand (as noted in Example \ref{exweighted} together with the previous paragraph) as the $\mathcal{V}$-monoid of the most elementary type of vertex weighted graph, namely the vertex weighted graph having exactly one vertex.
 On the other hand (as noted in Example \ref{Mnn+kissandpile}), $M_{n,n+k}$ also arises as the sandpile monoid of the most elementary type of sandpile graph, namely the sandpile graph having exactly one non-sink vertex.
 Once this connection was realised, the roadmap to connect general sandpile monoids and weighted Leavitt path algebras became evident. \end{remark}